There is so much more to the world of ‘Sensory’ than people may originally think. A ‘Sensory Room’ is an...Read article

-Zoom lessons might be fun but concentrating on a screen can be an incredibly difficult task.
-Especially if you have a form of autism or ADHD.
-Although, distracting yourself in a positive way could be the trick to helping you concentrate on the things you need to focus on most.
+Zoom lessons might be fun, but concentrating on a screen can be a challenging task, especially if you have a form of autism or ADHD.
+Although, positively distracting yourself could be the trick to helping you concentrate on the things you need to focus on most.

 There are lots of awesome vibrating cushions out there, but we love these Furry Cow and Bumpy Turtle ones.
 They’re nice and cosy, and they also have an added tail that wandering hands can grab onto for extra tactile stimulation.

 Hours, days and weeks all seem to be blurring into one another, and it’s super important that we try to stick to some sort of routine.
 Routines are well known for reducing anxiety and stress for those with autism, so structuring your homeschool lessons could be a great way of providing focus and stability.